tjgrist/StockTrk/README.md

 5. The user is then given six options:
 -Change Stocks in their portfolio either by replacing certain stocks or adding more.

 -Change quotes in their portfolio either by replacing certain quotes or adding more.

 -View their current/updated portfolio.

 -Download a .csv file of their portfolio to their local machine (using WebClient).

 -Search Reddit (using RedditSharp API integration) for trending articles about any of the user's tracked stocks.
 The user can also launch any of the articles to a browser from the application by entering a command.
 The user also has the option to search Reddit more generally for treding stockMarket topics.

 -The user can also add a price alert for any of their stocks, at which they'll be notified if the stock dips below the input price.

-6. The last option is simply to quit the program.
+6. The above options and program will loop until the user enters 'Q' to quit.